My son has never slept in his own bed.

 Some may say just to let him sleep with us, that it doesn’t harm anything, and you may be right.
 But he was staying up too late and had a hard time if I was ever not around.
 I felt like he really needed to be empowered to sleep alone.

 So the first day we moved in we started a new routine and but by the grace of God, it worked.
 I’m still shocked by it if I’m being honest.

-He has not slept with me one single time since we moved here five weeks ago.
+He has not slept with me one single time since we moved here six months ago.

 I’ve been saying for years that if I ever figured out how to get him to sleep I would share it.
 So that is what I’m doing.
 The sleep experts may not agree with what we did and it may not work for you like it did for us.
 I’m just sharing the things we did that led to transforming our scared, restless sleeper into a little boy who goes to bed and stays there all night.
 He is so proud of himself.

 Ok, so what did we do exactly?